Related News

 To meet carbon reduction goals, Oregon, the U.S., and the world need to transition from single-occupant gas-powered cars to less polluting transportation options – including electric vehicles, electric public transit, electric bikes and scooters, and non-motorized transportation, such as walking and biking.

-This is crucial because transportation is the largest source of emissions in both Oregon and the U.S. And EWEB’s customers can greatly lower their emissions by switching to electric transportation, since EWEB’s electricity is approximately 90% carbon-free, with a goal of 95% carbon-free electricity by 2030.
+This is crucial because transportation is the largest source of emissions in Eugene, in Oregon and the U.S. In Eugene, transportation accounts for 54% of carbon emissions.
+EWEB’s customers can greatly lower transportation emissions by switching to electric transportation, since EWEB’s electricity is approximately 90% carbon-free, with a goal of 95% carbon-free electricity by 2030.

 “Electrifying transportation is one of the most important ways we can decarbonize our society,” said EWEB Climate Policy Analyst Kelly Hoell.
 “As a society, our decarbonization strategy should be to make our electricity as carbon-free as possible, then pursue all the electrification options that make sense to run on that green electricity, while actively managing our peak demand.
 One of our roles at EWEB is to ensure our electricity continues to stay both low-carbon and affordable, to encourage people to continue to electrify so they can reduce their emissions.”

-EV sales are forecasted to surge in the years ahead.
+EV sales are forecasted to remain robust in the years ahead.

-Globally, more than 10 million electric vehicles were sold in 2022, or 14% of new vehicle sales, according to an April report published by the International Energy Agency (IEA).
-The agency forecasts that in 2023 sales will jump to 14 million, or 18% of global vehicle sales.
+Globally, nearly 14 million electric vehicles were sold in 2023, or 18% of new vehicle sales, according to the 2024 Global EV Outlook report published by the International Energy Agency.
+The agency forecasts that in 2024 sales will jump to 17 million, accounting for more than one in five cars sold worldwide.
 China dominates the global market, making up 60% of global EV sales, with Europe and the United States as the second and third largest markets.

 Supply chain issues and requirements in the Inflation Reduction Act that critical parts of EV production – such as lithium mining and lithium-ion battery manufacturing – occur domestically could restrain EV sales.
 But car makers and battery manufacturers seem ready to make sure supply chains are robust.
-Between August 2022 and March 2023, major EV and battery manufacturers announced $52 billion of investments in the EV supply chain in North America, according to the IAE report.
+From 2022 to 2023, major EV and battery manufacturers announced $500 billion of investments in the EV supply chain, of which around 40% has been committed, according to the IAE report.

 The pace of EV adoption in the U.S. is rising, according to IEA data.
-In 2011, EVs made up a miniscule fraction of car sales in the U.S. – just 0.2%.
-But by 2022, EVs made up 7.7% of new car sales in the U.S. Various projections (including EWEB’s own electrification study) suggest that EV sales could make up anywhere between 40% and 50% of new car sales in the U.S. by 2030, and up to 80% by 2035.
+In 2011, EVs made up a minuscule fraction of car sales in the U.S. – just 0.2%.
+But by 2023, EVs made up 10% of new car sales in the U.S. Various projections (including EWEB’s own electrification study) suggest that EV sales could make up anywhere between 40% and 50% of new car sales in the U.S. by 2030, and up to 80% by 2035.

-California led the nation in 2022 in the share of new vehicles sold that are electric.
-But Oregon is close behind, tied for second place, along with Hawaii and Washington.
-As of February 2023, there were about 66,000 light-duty electric vehicles on the road in Oregon, according to the Oregon Department of Energy.
-EVs are becoming a larger share of new vehicles registered each month in Oregon and in December 2022, 13% of all new vehicles registered were electric vehicles.
+California led the nation in 2023 in the share of new vehicles sold that are electric.
+Next were the District of Columbia and Washington State, followed by Oregon in fourth place.
+As of February 2024, there were more than 89,000 light-duty electric vehicles on the road in Oregon, according to the Oregon Department of Energy.

 Since EWEB’s electricity is already approximately 90% carbon-free, EV adoption could cut Eugene's total carbon emissions by almost 40% by 2040, according to the study, especially if EWEB can continue to manage the timing of peak demand from electric vehicles and encourage most charging to happen at night when electricity GHG emissions are low.